What Is Bryan Johnson's Net Worth?

 Kernal/Project Blueprint

 In 2016, Johnson founded Kernel and invested $100 million of his own money to launch the company.
-Kernel is a technology company that creates brain machine interfaces.
+Kernel is a technology company that creates brain-machine interfaces.
 The company was featured in the 2020 documentary "I Am Human," which focused on brain-machine interfaces.
 By 2020, Kernel had introduced two brain-activity monitoring devices, Flux and Flow, which can see and record brain activity.
 The company aims to collect data to better understand neurological diseases and dysfunctions like Alzheimer's and Parkinson's.

 Johnson has received most of his media attention for Project Blueprint, his own personal anti-aging pursuit.
-He announced the project in October 2021 by claiming to have improved certain biomarkers via practices including caloric restriction, intermittent fasting, taking large numbers of supplements and medications, adhering to a strict sleep schedule, and undergoing frequent diagnostic testing all with the aim of reducing his body's age.
+He announced the project in October 2021 by claiming to have improved certain biomarkers via practices including caloric restriction, intermittent fasting, taking large numbers of supplements and medications, adhering to a strict sleep schedule, and undergoing frequent diagnostic testing, all with the aim of reducing his body's age.
 The regime costs him approximately $2 million per year to maintain.
-He claims, at the age of 46, to have achieved the heart of a 37 year-old, the skin of a 28-year-old, and the lung capacity of an 18-year-old.
+He claims, at the age of 46, to have achieved the heart of a 37-year-old, the skin of a 28-year-old, and the lung capacity of an 18-year-old.

 He made the news for undergoing a series of six monthly 1-liter plasma transfusions with his teenage son as the donor for one of the transfusions.
 He also donated some of his own blood to his elderly father.
-However, he has since stopped the transfusions as he said no clear benefit had been found.
+However, he has since stopped the transfusions, as he said no clear benefit had been found.
 The FDA has further stated that such infusions are without benefit and may indeed be harmful.

 Some of Johnson's extreme anti-aging attempts have been met with criticism from experts in fields related to aging.
-Some have highlighted the biggest indicator of aging is genetics and have also pointed out that Johnson's strict routine is simply not realistic for the vast majority of people.
-In 2023, Johnson took to social media to highlight some of the reasons why he still may be single due to his routine, which include having one meal per day, sleeping alone, scheduling sex, avoiding small talk, not vacationing anywhere sunny and going to sleep by 8:30 every night.
+Some have highlighted the biggest indicator of aging is genetics and have also pointed out that Bryan's strict routine is simply not realistic for the vast majority of people.
+In 2023, Johnson took to social media to highlight some of the reasons why he still may be single due to his routine, which includes having one meal per day, sleeping alone, scheduling sex, avoiding small talk, not vacationing anywhere sunny and going to sleep by 8:30 every night.

 Personal Life

 In 2016, Johnson began dating actress and content creator Taryn Southern.
 They were engaged by 2018 and living together in California.
-In October 2021, Southern filed a lawsuit against Johnson that claims he had promised to support her financially but instead asked her to move out of their house when she was undergoing treatment for breast cancer in 2019.
+In October 2021, Southern filed a lawsuit against Johnson that claimed he had promised to support her financially but instead asked her to move out of their house when she was undergoing treatment for breast cancer in 2019.
 Johnson claimed the allegations were untrue, which seemed to be supported when a judge threw out the suit and demanded that Southern pay Johnson's legal costs.

 Prior to his relationship with Southern, Johnson had been married before.
 He shares three children with his ex-wife.